ActivisionGameScience/ags_conda_recipes/README.rst

 * C/C++ has ``apt-get``, ``yum``, ``nuget``, ``homebrew``, etc

-``pip`` works fine if you are only dealing with pure python packages.
-However, many of the best python packages (e.g. ``numpy``) are written in C, and ``pip`` is not a great tool for managing native binaries.
+``pip`` works well if you are only dealing with pure python packages.
+However, many of the best python packages (e.g. ``numpy``) are written in C, and ``pip`` is not a good tool for managing native binaries.

 System-level package managers like ``apt-get`` and ``yum`` work much better with native binaries, but they have serious drawbacks of their own:

 1) need admin privileges to install packages (and changes are system-wide)

-2) limited to what is available on the platform
+2) limited to what is available (and allowed!) on the platform
-   (and allowed by your IT department)

 3) your builds will be tightly coupled to the platform